faridtsl/clustershell-project/README.md

 clush -w @node_all "the command"

 ### TODO
 - <del>learn about usefull commands for services</del>
 - <del>learn the pythonic way to interact with clustershell</del>
 - add an HMI
 - add node from our program
-	- Done : ~~ use the hosts file to give up IPs ~~
+- Done : ~~ use the hosts file to give up IPs</del>
 - add colors